Zhongwangfu of the Taiping Heavenly Kingdom

 image description

-6. Smoking is not allowed inside the museum.
+6. Smoking is prohibited in the museum.

 Leave a Comment